MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-batch-policy-assignment.md

 ---
-title: Assign policies to large sets of users in your school in bulk
+title: Assign policies to large sets of users in your school
 author: lanachin
 ms.author: v-lanac
 manager: serdars